NBardelot/packer-templates/README.md

 Get Packer from the [official website](https://releases.hashicorp.com/packer/).

-Unzip the `packer.exe` file at the root of this project or put it somewhere else and configure your PATH.
+Unzip the `packer.exe` file at the root of this project or put it somewhere else and configure your PATH accordingly.

 ## Linux